ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/deploy-your-agents-with-amplify-cli.md

 ### Step 1: Folder preparation

-Create an empty directory where AMPLIFY CLI will generate files.
-Run all AMPLIFY Central CLI from this directory.
+Create an empty directory where Amplify CLI will generate files.
+Run all Amplify Central CLI from this directory.

-### Step 2: Identify yourself to AMPLIFY Platform with AMPLIFY CLI
+### Step 2: Identify yourself to Amplify Platform with Amplify CLI

-To use Central CLI to log in with your AMPLIFY Platform credentials, run the following command:
+To use Central CLI to log in with your Amplify Platform credentials, run the following command:

 ```shell
 amplify auth login
 ```

 A browser automatically opens.
 Enter your valid credentials (email address and password).
-Once the “Authorization Successful” message is displayed, go back to AMPLIFY CLI.
+Once the “Authorization Successful” message is displayed, go back to Amplify CLI.
 The browser may be closed at this point.

-If you are a member of multiple AMPLIFY organizations, you may have to choose an organization.
+If you are a member of multiple Amplify organizations, you may have to choose an organization.

 {{< alert title="Note" color="primary" >}}If you do not have a graphical environment, forward the display to an X11 server (Xming or similar tools) using the `export DISPLAY=myLaptop:0.0` command.{{< /alert >}}

 ### Step 3: Run the agents' install procedure

 Azure agents are delivered in a Docker image provided by Axway.
-You can run them from any Docker container that can access the AMPLIFY Platform and Azure Gateway.
+You can run them from any Docker container that can access the Amplify Platform and Azure Gateway.
-The AMPLIFY Central CLI will guide you through the configuration of the agents.
+The Amplify Central CLI will guide you through the configuration of the agents.

 Agents configuration will be installed in the directory from where the CLI runs.